Naidanzheng/DATA-602-Project-1/README.md

 ## Goals
 The first goal for this project is to search for the elements which effects life expectancy by using statistical tools such as MSE, R squared, RMSE, ect. on different regression models.

-The second goal for this project is to find the best model to predict life expectancy by using regression.
+The second goal for this project is to find the best regression model to predict life expectancy.

 ## Motivation & Background